-In-house twilight sessions, organized by a member of staff, take place regularly on Wednesday evenings (5.00 - 6pm) to promote the sharing of good practice.
+In-house twilight sessions take place regularly to promote the sharing of good practice.

 (18) Outcomes for Pupils

 The ISI Educational Quality Inspection (EQI) focuses on 'outcomes for pupils', with regards to pupils' achievements and their personal development.

 To successfully measure each pupil's outcomes, a greater focus is on giving opportunities and evidencing pupils' outcomes: